khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 Each category displays a title and a brief explanation of what users should expect when the the accordion is expanded.
 Use consistent terms and follow the [voice and tone](/content/voice-and-tone) guidelines.

+Some groupings of settings have complex configuration, to the point that the hierarchy on the settings page becomes confusing.
+In cases of complex configuration, it's possible to link from the main settings page to a detail page.
+Users can navigate back to the main settings page via the breadcrumbs, or by pressing save or cancel.

 ### Saving settings

 To keep the experience of settings consistent, avoid using a combination of manual and auto-save in form options.
 Learn more about [saving progress](/usability/saving-and-feedback#saving-progress).